microsoft/verona/docs/internal/compiler-steps.md

 ## Overview

 This is a preliminary study on each compiler step to produce executable objects from Verona code.
-The initial objective of the Verona compiler is to generate a single executable from a number of files, directories and existing foreing objects.
+The initial objective of the Verona compiler is to generate a single executable from a number of files, directories and existing foreign objects.
 Loadable code and separate compilation processes are not taken into account in this document but are under discussion and may be introduced in the future.

 ### Verona Sources